martinraul/crud-english-league/README.md

 ## Install
 Download and unzip code dir.
 Open terminal.
 Run `npm install` to install.
 Run `npm run dev` to run server.
 Point your browser to: `http://localhost:3000/`

-## Working link⬇

 ## To do list
+- Add a map to see each team venue location
 - Add unit tests
 - Add style with css framework
+- Deploy to Heroku

 ## Acknowledgments
 * Hat tip to everyone at [r/argentinaPrograma](https://argentinaprograma.com/)